Max 2: White House Hero: Cast

+Reception

+On Forbes, Luke Y. Thompson wrote that, "it's for kids.
+Yeah, they can do better, but they can also do a lot worse."
+In his review for Common Sense Media, Renee Schonfeld rated it 2/5 stars, and wrote, "forgettable tale with cute kids, gallant dog; some violence."

 Home media

 The film was released on Blu-ray on May 23, 2017 by Warner Bros.
 Home Entertainment.
 It is the first Orion Pictures film to be distributed by Warner Bros. in home media since Zelig.